Sword of Vermilion – Review

 What are your memories of Alien Syndrome?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.

 One of the great things about emulation is that you get to play arcade games that you didn’t get the chance to experience first time around.
-Compared to their console ports, the arcade versions usually had better graphics and sound…but are a lot harder!
+Compared to their console ports, the arcade versions usually had better graphics and sound…but were a lot harder!

 Title screen (screenshot taken by the author)